Nomi-CEu/Nomi-CEu/README.md

 - Harder recipes for assorted things like Iridium, Graphene, Numismatic Dynamos, and more

 Installation:
-NOTE: Scripts may not fully work on versions <1.5.3, thus manual installation may be necessary.
+NOTE: Scripts will not work on versions <1.6, thus manual installation may be necessary.
 - Windows:
     - Download [here](https://raw.githubusercontent.com/tracer4b/nomi-ceu/main/pack-mode-switcher.bat) (right click - save as) save it to the root directory of the pack (the same level as `\config`).
     - Run the pack mode switcher in a terminal with `./pack-mode-switcher.bat`